 We had a house maid who used to come daily for cleaning and washing.
 The vegetable sellers would pass by our house in the morning.
 We used to buy rice, dals, masala powders, and snacks from the Gopal store.

 During the eighth standard school vacation, 1991 we went to Kerala.
 It was during that time; Rajiv Gandhi was assassinated.
 I was at my dad’s place when this happened.

 During this time, P.V.
 Narasimha Rao was the prime minister of India.
-I remember the news about Babri Masjid demolition during his tenure.

 In XI, we had Hussein sir who taught English; Saffi madam taught Chemistry, Pandya sir taught Maths.
 I used to go on cycle for Maths tuition at Pandya sir’s place.
 I remember attending the physics, chemistry and biology laboratory in the school.
 We had to submit practical books every week.

 Sarah chechi stayed with us for her MA during my XI and XII.
 Biju Chetan also stayed with us during my XI.
 After his marriage, they rented a flat at Mangal Murthi.
-I loved Renu Aunty’s biryani.
+I loved Renu aunty’s biryani.

 In XII, life was chaotic.
 Every day I had one or two tuitions – Physics, Chemistry, Maths, Biology, all at different places.
-On Sunday early morning, I had practical tuitions for Chemistry, Biology, and Physics.
+On early Sunday mornings, I had practical tuitions for Chemistry, Biology, and Physics.
 I used to go on bicycle everywhere.
 After tuitions, I would be dozing off during the study time.
 Some days, I would leave the school early to prepare for the tuition exams.
 Time was precious.

-In spite of my efforts, I did not perform well in the school and tuition exams.
+In spite of my best efforts, I did not perform well in the school and tuition exams.
 Biju Chetan helped me in the Biology practicals by drawing diagrams for me.